Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 harassment

-Prohibits using a drone to harass an owner or occupant of private property or to harass wildlife on state-managed hunting lands.
-Includes disturbing nesting birds and other wildlife.
+Prohibits using a drone to harass individuals on private property or state hunting lands.
+Includes surveillance and intimidation via drone.

 View source